Queen Elizabeth Begins State Visit to France

 The first day of the state visit was concluded with a garden party at the British Embassy, just a short distance from Elysée Palace, hosted by the British Ambassador.
 Here, the Queen (in her fourth outfit of the day) and Duke mingled with guests, including cyclist Bradley Wiggins.

 Tomorrow, the Queen and Prince Philip will travel to Normandy, to attend events to mark the seventieth anniversary of the D-Day landings.
-They will be joined by the Prince of Wales and the Duchess of Cornwall, who are already in Normandy.Filed under British Royals
+They will be joined by the Prince of Wales and the Duchess of Cornwall, who are already in Normandy.Filed under The United Kingdom

-Tagged Ambassador, Elizabeth II, France, Garden Party, President Hollande, State Visit, The Duke of Edinburgh.
+Tagged Ambassador, Elizabeth II of the United Kingdom, France, Garden Party, President Hollande of France, State Visit, The Duke of Edinburgh.